-- facilitate the purchase, management, distribution, and payment for inventory items; - manage and monitor the daily operations of our distribution network; - receive, process and ship orders on a timely basis; - manage accurate billing to and collections from customers; - control logistics and quality control for our retail operations; - manage financial reporting; and - monitor point of sale activity.
+• facilitate the purchase, management, distribution, and payment for inventory items;

+- manage and monitor the daily operations of the Company's distribution network; - receive, process and ship orders on a timely basis; - manage accurate billing to and collections from customers; - control logistics and quality control for the Company's retail operations; - manage financial reporting; and - monitor point of sale activity.

-We also rely on our computer hardware, software and network for the storage, delivery and transmission of data to our sales and distribution systems, and certain of our production processes are managed and conducted by computer.
+The Company also relies on its computer hardware, software and network for the storage, delivery and transmission of data to the Company's sales and distribution systems, and certain of the Company's production processes are managed and conducted by computer.

 Any event that causes interruptions to the input, retrieval and transmission of data or increase in the service time, whether caused by human error, natural disasters, power loss, computer viruses, system conversion, cyber attacks including and not limited to hacking, intrusions, malware or otherwise, could disrupt our normal operations.
-There can be no assurance that we can effectively carry out our disaster recovery plan to handle the failure of our information systems, or that we will be able to restore our operational capacity within sufficient time to avoid material disruption to our business.
-The occurrence of any of these events could cause unanticipated disruptions in service, decreased customer service and customer satisfaction, harm to our reputation and loss or misappropriation of sensitive information, which could result in loss of customers, increased operating expenses and financial losses.
-Any such events could in turn have a material adverse effect on our business, financial condition, results of operations, and prospects.
+There can be no assurance that the Company can effectively carry out our disaster recovery plan to handle the failure of our information systems, or that we will be able to restore our operational capacity within sufficient time to avoid material disruption to our business.
+The occurrence of any of these events could cause unanticipated disruptions in service, decreased customer service and customer satisfaction, harm to the Company's reputation and loss or misappropriation of sensitive information, which could result in loss of customers, increased operating expenses and financial losses.
+Any such events could in turn have a material adverse effect on the Company's business, financial condition, results of operations, and prospects.

-The Company's inability to maintain its patent licensing revenues in its laminate flooring business could have a material adverse effect on the Company's business.
+The Company's inability to maintain its patent licensing revenues could have a material adverse effect on the Company's business.

-The profit margins of certain of the Company's businesses, particularly the Company's laminate flooring business, depend in part upon the Company's ability to obtain, maintain and license proprietary technology used in the Company's principal product families.
-The Company has obtained a number of patents relating to the Company's products and associated methods and has filed applications for additional patents, including the UNICLIC and Pergo family of patents, which protect its interlocking laminate flooring technology.
-The majority of the Uniclic patents expired in 2017.
+The profit margins of certain of the Company's businesses, particularly the Company's Flooring Rest of the World Segment, depend in part upon the Company's ability to obtain, maintain and license proprietary technology used in the Company's principal product families.
+The Company has obtained a number of patents relating to the Company's products and associated methods and has filed applications for additional patents, including the UNICLIC and Pergo family of patents, which protect its interlocking flooring technology.
+The majority of the UNICLIC patents expired in 2017.
 The Company continues to develop new sources of revenue that may partially offset the expiration of its revenue-producing patents.
 The failure to develop alternative revenues could have a material adverse effect on the Company's business.